nbs2904/selection/README.md

 ## Config
 The configuration of the simulation is stored in an [ENV-File](config/env/.env).
 Parameters in this file can be changed to play around with the simulation's behaviour.
 Before a simulation is run, the ENV-File is checked for any missing parametres.
 Should anything be misconfigured, the programm will exit and an error message will be displayed.

+When you plan on using the production build, please make changes directly to the respective [ENV-File](build/config/env/.env).
+Otherwise your changes will not have any affect.

 In order to test the source code, another [ENV-File](config/env/.env.test) will be used.
 Changing this file might lead to failing tests.

 ## Build Process